Superannuation… it’s not a case of “set and forget”

 Additionally, it’s foolish to believe that a “one size fits all” approach with no personal advice on contribution levels or transfer issues will help you achieve your goals.

 The amount of money in your super fund when you retire will determine what type of retirement you will enjoy.
 So, it is you, nobody else, who must take responsibility for determining what your needs are and work towards meeting them.
 That could mean making increased contributions after a certain age to bolster your savings or deciding who your beneficiaries will be if you don’t make it that far.

 Did you know that you may attract tax penalties by making large contributions to superannuation or exceeding annual limits?
 Don’t panic; this is something your financial adviser can help you manage and still meet your accumulation strategy.

-These are critical issues that you should take the time to discuss with us.
-Superannuation is your investment in your future… individual advice and tailoring are essential.
+These are critical issues that you should take the time to discuss with your financial adviser as individual advice and tailoring is essential.
+Superannuation is your investment for your future, so it is important that you review your super regularly.